HeadBodyScript/headbodyscript.github.io/README/readme_Gravestone_Dungeons.md

 - [x] Nerf base mana regen
 - [x] Fix arcane = mana regen

-- [ ] Companions
-   - [ ] companions can be summoned by anyone, 1 at the time
-   - [ ] some companions are class exclusive but can be traded
 - [x] BUG Bow and Cross bow would not get stats
 - [ ] Teleportation spell
 - [x] Now shows and applies the base stats of each item (Post stats)